hbkworld/streaming-spec/complex_types.md

 ## Terminology

 - Signal: A signal is a data source delivering signal values.
 On the transport layer, each signal has a unique `Signal Number`.
-On the representation layer, each signal has a unique `Signal name`.
+On the representation layer, each signal has a Unique `Signal Id`.
+- Signal Number: Each signal has a number that is unique on the device.
+It is used to differentiate the signals efficiently.

-- Unique signal id: Each signal has an id that is unique on the device.
+- Signal Id: Each signal has an id that is unique on the device.
+It is as string.
 It is used to deteremine the signal on the presentation layer.

-- Signal Definition/Signal Value: A signal value consists at least of one member.
+- Signal Definition: A signal value consists at least of one member.
 Arrays and structs can be used to combine several members to a compound signal value.
+The resulting structure is the signal definition.
 - Member: A member is a base data type carrying some measured information.
+- Signal Value: The members of the signal definition define the complete signal value.
+It also defines what data is being transferred.
 - Time Family: Describes how time stamps are to be interpreted.
 - Meta Data
 - Function Data